 James Mann Art Farm.
 Gallery of various subjects.
 Places I’ve been and things I’ve seen… with a few reconstructions.
 And the next day… it’s all history.
 Buildings, structures & landscape painting.
-Click an image below for full view of the original art.
+Click an image below for a larger view of the original art.

 Watercolor… color sketch (plein air) on site, July 9th, 2008.A quiet afternoon… sitting on a flat bank, in the shade, next to a burbling creek… painting… reminiscing… sipping a few beers with an old friend…

 Watercolor… indoors, looking out… plein air from the kitchen window, 1984.
 I lived here for about 13 years.
 The Krupp Foundry, in the background, across a couple of once open fields and the railroad tracks, was demolished and declared a hazardous “Superfund” site in the early 1990’s.
 It is now a community park.

 Watercolor… Hopewell Cape, New Brunswick, Canada.
 I came upon this covered bridge during a 2016 road trip and know very little about it.
 Originally built in either 1905 or 1908, the Sawmill Covered Bridge, a 104 foot, Howe Truss design, carried what is now Route 114, across Sawmill Creek in Albert County, New Brunswick.
 A… Read more »

 Watercolor… the 60-foot long, Loux Covered Bridge, originally called John A. Loux’s Cabin Run Bridge, was either built in 1874 by David Sutton, or rebuilt by Sutton in 1913, to get across the Cabin Run Creek, which separates the Townships of Bedminster and Plumstead in Bucks County, Pennsylvania.
 It is a Towne Truss design and… Read more »